 Quite a few companies make tablets that run Google’s Android OS, including Samsung, Sony, Lenovo, and many more.
 This gives shoppers a wide array of devices to choose from, with screen sizes ranging from 6 inches to 13 inches.

 Several companies offer 7-inch Android-based models that are around $200 or less, and there are even some super-cheap models that sell for under $100.

 Like the iOS, Android was first created for smartphones.
 This means it is a bit more limited than a desktop operating system, but it is still more flexible than Apple’s offering.

 While there is a huge selection of Android apps, only a small percentage of these have been formatted to run on large, high-resolution screens.
 Still, these smartphone apps look fine on smaller tablets.

-There is also a version of Microsoft Office for Android tablets, helping to make this OS a good choice for someone who is looking for a tablet to access the Web or their email on the road.
-It’s also suitable for light business users, but those needing a powerful mobile computer should look elsewhere.
+This OS a good choice for someone who is looking for a tablet to access the Web or their email on the road, and the release of Microsoft Office for Android tablets helped make it suitable for light business users, but those needing a very powerful mobile computer should look elsewhere.

 Microsoft Windows 8

 This is far and away the most powerful operating system available for tablets today.
 This is the full version of Windows that people have been using on PCs for decades, but the latest version was modified by Microsoft for touchscreen-based devices.
 The change to the “Metro” user interface has been controversial, but the UI is well suited for tablets.